 You know the classic scenario: A man ejaculates after sex, then immediately rolls over and starts snoring.
-Well, this doesn’t happen only because he’s had a long day, and now that he came, he can finally relax.
+Well, this doesn’t happen only because he’s had a long day, and now that he has released his sperm, he can finally relax.
 It’s because when we ejaculate we release a significant amount of energy.
 (Here’s the biochemistry: We also release the chemicals prolactin, vasopressin, and oxytocin — all of which cause sleepiness.)

 Once you’re accurately tracking your habits, I encourage you to begin challenging yourself.
 Every man is different, so set a goal that’s a stretch for you, but not too far out of reach.
 For example, for a guy who likes to ejaculate several times a day, a good stretch might be to limit himself to three times per week.
 Another guy who habitually ejaculates twice a week might challenge himself to only ejaculate once a month.